anderCM/Vet-clinic/README.md

 ## ⭐️ Show your support <a name="support"></a>

-Give a start if you like this project! ⭐️

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

 I would like to thank to my team